acwilson96/viagogo-coding-challenge/README.md

 * Given the coordinate system is essentially a 20x20 grid, this means there are 400 possible 'locations' and event can occur.
 It would seem sensible that there could be up to 80 possible Events.
 Having a lower bound of 10 Events seems sensible as it would be unlikely that there are no events happening anywhere in our virutal world.

-* Events have 3 classes of tickets: [VIP, Premium, General]:
+* Events have 3 categories of tickets: [VIP, Premium, General]:
+  * I felt that assigning classes to tickets like this meant that tickets of any category can be created in the future.
+It might have been wise to create a parent class of type Ticket, and then have Sub-Classes for these specific Ticket types.
+But as I saw no advantage to using this for the purposes of this exercise, I opted to keep the ticket type as a string attribute.
   * VIP Tickets: Up to 100 available, price ranges between $1000 to $50,000
   * Premium Tickets: Up to 10,000 available, price ranges between $200 to $800.
   * General Tickets: Up to 100,000 available, price ranges between $10 to $200.

 * It is possible to query for events outside of the World; i.e. -100, -100 or 25,25.
-It would be easy to prevent this, but letting martians outside of earth know about events is always friendly :)
+It would be easy to prevent/validate this, but letting our extra-terrestrial friends outside of earth know about events is always friendly :)

 ## Installation/Usage